Our Services

 Helpful Resources

-Groin redness and itching is often jock itch, a fungal infection that thrives in moisture and usually spares the scrotum; start with an over the counter antifungal for 2 to 4 weeks, keep the area dry, wear breathable clothing, and treat athlete’s foot if present.
+Groin redness and itching is most commonly jock itch (tinea cruris), a fungal infection that thrives in warmth and moisture and typically spares the scrotum.
+Treatment usually involves an over-the-counter antifungal cream for 2 to 4 weeks, keeping the area dry, wearing breathable clothing, and treating athlete's foot at the same time if present.

 If you're dealing with itching, redness, or irritation in your groin, jock itch is one of the most common causes.
 While it can feel uncomfortable and sometimes embarrassing, it's usually treatable and not dangerous when addressed properly.